ye0985/Stock_Prediction/README.md

-# Stock Prediction Using LSTM
+# Stock Prediction Using Tensorflow, LSTM

 ## Project Overview
 This project aims to predict stock prices using Long Short-Term Memory (LSTM) neural networks.
 The focus is on preprocessing historical stock data, calculating moving averages, and training an LSTM-based model to make accurate predictions.